Case against man for breaking home quarantine in Navi Mumbai

 A case was registered against a 34-year-old man for breaking mandatory home quarantine and leaving house in neighbouring Navi Mumbai on Saturday, the police said.
 The man, a resident of Kamothe area, had returned from Dubai a week ago, said a police official.

-He had tested negative for the coronavirus but was nevertheless asked to stay at home for two weeks.
+While his father tested positive for the coronavirus and admitted to Kasturba Hospital in Mumbai, he himself tested negative for the infection but was nevertheless asked to stay at home for two weeks.
 When civic officials visited his house on Saturday afternoon, they found he had gone to Vashi to meet his brother.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)